vizui/designpatterns/docs/content/patterns/components/tables.md

 ---

 [pattern]
-### Overview

-Tables organize tabular data.
+<h3>Tables</h3>
+#### Purpose
+Users need to see structured data in a manner that makes the data readable, scannable, and comparable.

+#### Description
+Tables provide customizable views of tabular data with features including sorting and managing columns.
+Tables are useful when a collection of data requires vertical alignment through columns for quick scanning and discovery of information, as well as for data that with many attributes that requires sorting, grouping, and a user customizable display.

+#### Basic functionality
+Tables list a collection of items in rows that have similar attributes, usually with headers to label each attribute.

+The following functionality can be provided by tables:
+- Sorting by columns
+- Resizing columns
+- Showing and hiding columns
+- Reordering columns
+- Row selection
+- Performing actions on row
+- Grouping by attributes
+- Expanding rows

 A table's complexity and needs can vary greatly.
-This section provides many different features a table _may_ have.
+This pattern provides many different features a table _may_ have.
 Features can be mixed and matched based on your needs.
 Don't include features unless they're actually needed.

-&nbsp;

 [/pattern]

 [pattern]
 ### Styles

-&nbsp;

 #### Standard
 A standard table has subtle row borders.